Island Off the Path

 Windsurfing is Cully’s real passion, so even though the windsurfing part of his business is pretty small, the windsurfing in Belize itself can be great.
 While the wind isn’t as strong as that on Maui, the air temperature is the same and the water is 82 degrees and incredibly clear.

 Glover’s Reef is one of only four atolls in the Western Hemisphere, encompassing an 82-square-mile lagoon of clear, shallow water.
 Just off Long Caye, the ocean floor drops 2,600 feet in less than a mile.
 The waves breaking all around Long Caye make for superb, albeit challenging wave sailing.
 (Look out for the shallow reef.)
 The sandy bottom of the inner lagoon provides the perfect location for learning to windsurf.
 If it doesn’t blow, the snorkeling, diving, fishing, and kayaking are world class.

 There are probably a dozen other great places to windsurf in Belize.
 In fact, the entire place reminds me of the Sea of Cortez side of Baja in 1980, when people were just starting to discover its windsurfing potential: private, uncrowded, new.

-So get out your map, grab your flops and head south.
+So get out your map Belize, grab your flops and head south.
 You won’t be disappointed.
-For information on this trip, jungle/sea combo trips, and a three-day tour visiting a Mayan temple, contact Slickrock Adventures: (800) 390-5715.
+For information on discount Belize vacations, jungle/sea combo trips, and a three-day tour visiting a Mayan temple, contact Slickrock Adventures: (800) 390-5715.